didiersmith/steve/chapters/the-weapons-development-program.md

 It was relatively easy to tell if a design dealt sufficient damage to the gel - for the most part, only a single round had to be fired.
 An automatic target carrier would transport the gel back to the testing team, who would assess how far the projectile had penetrated the kevlar, and whether it was able to dump its entire kinetic payload into the simulated flesh behind it.

 It was much harder to tell if a design was "panel-safe".
 It was here that the main compromise in Xavier's glass surfaced - the imperfections in the material caused by the integrated circuit.
-The embedded wires and transistors were tiny and far between, but they formed weak points that, if struck directly, could compromise the entire panel.
+The embedded wires and transistors were tiny and far between, but they formed weak points that - if struck directly - could compromise the entire panel.
 It was not uncommon for a panel to take a hundred rounds without showing a single scratch, before being completely destroyed by an unluckily-placed hundred and first round.

 The panel-safety criterion was set at ten thousand rounds - ie., for a gun/projectile design to be deemed panel-safe, a panel would have to survive ten thousand rounds from the combination in question.